cloudknit-io/cloudknit/README.md

 ## Approval

 When you provision or teardown an **environment**, the terraform plan needs to be approved.
+This is an optional property called `autoApprove` which can be added at spec level or component level.
 The approval step can be automated, by setting the flag to `true`.
 By default, this flag is set to `false`, requiring the user to manually approve.

 ```yaml
 autoApprove: true